 Layer 0 – Infrastructure: Building the Foundation of Web3

-At the core of the web3 stack lies the infrastructure layer, which forms the foundation for all other components.
-This layer is primarily composed of the underlying blockchain architecture upon which the entire web3 ecosystem is built.
+However, this layer primarily comprises the underlying blockchain architecture upon which the entire web3 ecosystem is built.
 Within this layer, several key elements serve crucial functions:

 Mining as a Service (MaaS)

-Mining has become a prominent topic in the crypto world, and the decentralized web requires mining as a service.
-Various companies offer mining as a service (MaaS) to investors and individuals seeking to engage in large-scale mining operations.
+Mining has become a prominent topic in the crypto world.
+And the decentralized web requires mining as a service.

 Network